 Cool Springs Environmental Education Center provides a great hands-on opportunity to learn about forestry, ecology and environmental issues.
 Located along the Neuse River about six miles from New Bern, North Carolina, this 1,700 acre outdoor classroom is great for students of all ages.

-We began operating in North Carolina in 1957 and today manage two lumber mills, a cellulose fibers mill and more than 500,000 acres of timberland in the state.
+We began operating in North Carolina in 1957 and today manage three lumber mills and more than 500,000 acres of timberland in the state.
 That experience provides the basis for Cool Springs, a working forest with school lessons about forestry working in harmony with wildlife habitat, air quality, water quality and recreational activities.

 Please note: Our trails are on private property and the gate can be locked at any time.

 Avoid trespassing and being locked in by calling us at (252) 633-7101.

 We offer miles of trails suitable for all grade and skill levels, from under one hour to three hours or more:

 A short half-mile hike exploring a mixed pine and hardwood forest along Swift Creek.
 Best suited for very young children (K–1st grade) or groups with limited time.
 Time: less than one hour.